 Greetings everyone, and thanks for stopping by the site!
-This site is wholeheartedly about baseball, mostly the strange side of it.
-I'm fascinated - some may say mesmerized or even addicted to the history, legends, and oddities of the game as well as being a former player and lifelong fan (Go Cubs!)
-You'll find a wide range of content here, from bizarre tales of baseball's yesteryear, to opinions & theories on current baseball news, to stories of my personal experiences both playing and watching the game.
-For fun, there will be book & film essays, fictitious works, and virtually anything relative to the sport.
+You'll find a wide range of content here - bizarre tales of baseball's yesteryear, short fiction, feature stories, opinions & theories on current baseball news, and tales of my personal experiences both playing and watching the game.

 Disclaimer: Opinions and content are my own, and do not reflect the views of Major League Baseball.

 About the URL: Old Hoss Radbourn.
 Look him up.

 About my Display Name: Pud Galvin.
 Look him up too.